Vaccination against typhoid fever is recommended if you're travelling to parts of the world where the condition is common.

 But neither typhoid vaccine is 100% effective, so you should always take precautions when eating food and drinking water abroad.

-As the Ty21a vaccine contains a live sample of Salmonella typhi bacteria, it isn't suitable for people with a weakened immune system – for example, people receiving certain types of treatment, such as chemotherapy.
+As the Ty21a vaccine contains a live sample of Salmonella typhi bacteria, it isn't suitable for people with a weakened immune system – for example, people with HIV and those receiving certain types of treatment, such as chemotherapy.

 It's unclear whether the Vi and Ty21a vaccines present a risk to pregnant or breastfeeding women.
-But vaccination should be considered if there's a significant risk of getting typhoid.
+But vaccination should be considered if there's a significant risk of getting typhoid fever.

 The typhoid vaccine should ideally be given at least 1 month before you travel, although if necessary it can be given closer to your travel date.